 Registration refers to how well the layers of color align on a print.
-Each layer of color means another pass through the press, and another opportunity for either the block or the paper to fall out of alignment.
-I ended up going with the Ternes-Burton Registration Pins and Tabs, and am really satisfied with how well they work.
+Each layer of color requires another pass through the press, and another opportunity for either the block or the paper to fall out of alignment.
+To ensure precise registration, I purchased a set of Ternes-Burton Registration Pins and Tabs, and am really satisfied with how well they worked.
 However, there was one flaw in my system: The cardboard jig that I made for the block was not 100% snug, and the block was able to shift slightly, resulting in some imperfect registration on a few prints.
 Something to improve upon next time.

 I realize that most folks who are new to printmaking find it somewhat challenging to visualize the reduction process, so I made this little gif to show how the layers of the colors stack up (from lightest to darkest):